 We already know that anxiety has nothing to do with strength, courage or character.
 It picks a target and it switches on.

 When that target is a child or teen, it can be particularly distressing, causing problems with sleeping, eating and missed school from unexplained illnesses such as sick tummies or headaches.

 One of the worst things about anxiety in kids is the way it can happen without any identifiable cause.
 The physical feeling is familiar – that panicked feeling that comes when you miss a stair or as my daughter recently described, ‘that feeling you get when you’re almost asleep and you feel like you’re falling.’ (‘Yes, we’ve dealt with it in our home too.
 It’s under control now, so I can assure you this works.)

 The good news is that anxiety in kids is very treatable and they are particularly responsive.
 I often think we don’t give them enough credit.
 They’re so open to possibility, and very quick to make the right connections when they’re given the right information and support.
-As the adult in their life, you’re the perfect one to give it.
+As the adult in their lives, you’re the perfect one to give it.

 Anxiety in Kids and Teens: Turning it Around

 As a parent, the temptation is to reassure your child with gentle comments in the way of, ‘There’s nothing to worry about,’ or ‘You’ll be fine‘.